nikanique/spring-rest-framework/README.md

 ## Installation

-To install the Spring REST Framework library, include the following dependencies in your project:
+To install the Spring REST Framework, include the following dependencies in your project:

 ```xml